Bad breath, what causes it & easy home solutions

 Step 2: Flossing

 Food stuck between the teeth can cause bad breath.
 Regular flossing will keep your teeth and gums healthy.
 You may experience some bleeding when you begin to floss regularly, especially during your first week.
-Try it on a daily basis; you will like how clean your mouth feels.
+Try it daily; you will like how clean your mouth feels.

-So, to help keep bad breath away, floss regularly - Keep Calm and floss ON!
+So, to help keep bad breath away, floss regularly.

 Step 3: Brushing Your Teeth and Tongue